 MCPS provides computer equipment, computer services, and network access to schools and students for the purposes consistent with the mission of MCPS.
 The wide array of information technology available to MCPS students introduces new risks and opportunities.
 It is the shared responsibility of school personnel and the parent/guardian of each student to educate students about appropriate behavior and to establish expectations when using technology.
 In schools, the online activities of students are monitored by staff through systemwide technology protection measures.
-Students must protect information and resources against theft, malicious damage, unauthorized access, tampering and loss, and comply with local, state, and federal laws.
+Students must protect information and resources against theft, malicious damage, unauthorized access, tampering and loss, and comply with Board policies, MCPS regulations and rules and local, state, and federal laws.

-All MCPS students agree to follow the procedures outlined in MCPS Regulation IGT-RA, User Responsibilities for Computer Systems, Electronic Information, and Network Security; and MCPS Regulation COG-RA, Personal Mobile Devices, including the following:
+All MCPS students agree to follow the procedures outlined in MCPS Regulation IGT-RA, User Responsibilities for Computer Systems, Electronic Information, and Network Security, and MCPS Regulation COG-RA, Personal Mobile Devices, including the following:

-Students will use the MCPS network productively, appropriately, and for school-related purposes and will avoid using any technology resource, either supplied by the district, the student, or the student's family, in such a way that would disrupt the activities of other students and staff members.
+- Students will use the MCPS network productively, appropriately, and for school-related purposes and will avoid using any technology resource, either supplied by the district, the student, or the student's family, in such a way that would disrupt the activities of other students and staff members. - Students will use email and other means of communication (e.g., X, the company formerly known as Twitter, blogs, wikis, podcasting, chat, instant-messaging, discussion boards, social media, virtual learning environments) responsibly. - Students will cite work and give acknowledgment to others for their ideas and work.

-- Students will use email and other means of communication (e.g., Twitter, blogs, wikis, podcasting, chat, instant-messaging, discussion boards, virtual learning environments) responsibly. - Students will give acknowledgment to others for their ideas and work. - Students will keep personal information (including home/mobile phone number, mailing address, and user password) and that of others private. - Students will report inappropriate use of technology immediately. - Students understand that MCPS administrators will use regulations and policies to deem what conduct is inappropriate use if such conduct is not specified. - Students understand that all MCPS equipment, the MCPS network, and the student's MCPS network account are property of MCPS and can be monitored, logged, and archived. - Should students commit a violation, students understand that consequences of their actions could include suspension of computer privileges, disciplinary action, and/or referral to law enforcement.
+- Students will keep personal information (including home/mobile phone number, mailing address, and user password) and that of others private. - Students will report inappropriate use of technology immediately. - Students understand that MCPS administrators will use regulations and policies to deem what conduct is inappropriate use if such conduct is not specified. - Students understand that all MCPS equipment, the MCPS network, and the student's MCPS network account are property of MCPS and can be monitored, logged, and archived. - Should students commit a violation, students understand that consequences of their actions could include suspension of computer privileges, disciplinary action, and/or referral to law enforcement.